 Businesses have been using technology to automate the professional workplace for more than 30 years, starting with accounting transactions on mainframes and progressing to enterprise risk management (ERM) systems and Office 365 in the cloud.
 To build these tools, programmers automated rules that people could articulate e.g., an invoice can be queued for payment if it has a corresponding purchase order and delivery note, according to the payment terms for that vendor.
 But AI is different.
 Given inputs and outputs, it can automate tasks where the rules are complex and hard to describe.
 For instance, given enough MRI scans and corresponding diagnoses, an AI machine can learn to screen for tumors itself, without anyone telling it how.

-Machines are already writing articles for The Washington Post, which has built a tool called Heliograph that produces routine reports on elections and high school football games.
+Machines are already writing articles for the Washington Post, which has built a tool called Heliograph that produces routine reports on elections and high school football games.
 The Associated Press, Bloomberg, and others are using AI tools for similar purposes.
 So far, these machines haven’t replaced any reporters (that we know of), but they are enabling these publications to report more stories, more accurately.
 Forbes is testing a tool that will provide authors with rough drafts and story templates.

 But can AI produce something fresh?
 Insightful?
 Creative?